 What is Drip Marketing?

-Why is Drip Marketing Important?
-Benefits of Drip Campaign Marketing
+Why Drip Marketing is Important?

 Sometimes also called an autoresponder or automated sequence, drip email marketing has several benefits needed to be mentioned.